 1. Misconception: Impressive SEO is about tricks.

-Impressive SEO is usually behind a great website—one that is built for the target audience and/or demographic.
+Effective SEO is usually behind a great website—one that is built for the target audience and demographics.
 It is responsible for organic traffic (or website traffic that originates from unpaid search results); with its offer of quality and satisfactory user experience, it can awe visitors and generate leads.
 Due to its design that revolves around informative, relevant, and engaging content, it can dominate search engine rankings.

 While it is true that it can extend to cunning abilities, SEO isn’t about tricks; it isn’t about outsmarting Google, Bing, Yahoo, and other search engines and learning to bend the standards.
-Avoid taking advantage by monetizing based on the industry’s discrepancies.
+Avoid taking advantage of monetizing based on the industry’s discrepancies.
 The application of SEO strategies should, therefore, be accomplished sincerely; black hat and corrupt SEO practices (such as cloaking, page swapping, and creating duplicate content) should be eliminated.
 A small goal may involve getting on search engines’ good side, but the main idea isn’t supposed to be deceptive.
-Rather, the focus should be on engineering a brilliant website in accordance to the rules.
-If you want to know more about what to do or how the search engines actually view your website, you need to review or set up your account in both Google Search Console and Bing Webmaster Tools.
+Instead, the focus should be on engineering a brilliant website following the rules.
+If you want to know more about what to do or how the search engines actually view your site, you need to review or set up your account in both Google Search Console and Bing Webmaster Tools.

 - Avoid the use of too many stop words (such as for, with, to, in, and at) or words that break up the primary keywords.
 For example, if the primary keywords are “plumbing tools sale,” the meta title tag should be something along the lines of “Plumbing Tools Sale | Huge Discounts on Plumbing Equipment.”

 - Concentrate on website description, and specifically what that particular page is about; avoid repetitive inclusion of brand name.